 In a separate report on ‘The living standards of families with children reporting low incomes’ published in the same month, IFS write that:

 “This report confirms other findings that, without taking account of any other factors, children from households with the lowest incomes do not have the lowest average living standards …

 “To be precise, the roughly one per cent of children living in households with incomes below £50 a week have average living standards comparable to those with incomes of £250 to £500 a week.” (p.3)

 The graph below produced by the IFS shows that the Gini coefficient, a more respected measure of inequality, rose dramatically in the 1980s, more moderately in the 1990s before falling in Labour’s second term.
 It has risen in Labour’s third term.
 In their assessment of poverty and inequality, the IFS note that, “Although the UK’s income inequality was higher than the OECD average in the mid- 2000s, the UK was somewhat unusual among OECD nations in having falling income inequality between the mid-1990s and mid-2000s.”

 Yesterday Kate Green, chair of of the Campaign to End Child Poverty, said:

 “We welcome the fact that Conservatives are taking seriously the scandal of four million children in poverty in the fourth richest country in the world.
 But their proposals miss the point that without real income redistribution to close the inequality gap we will never reach that goal.”

 Green had previously written for Left Foot Forward on the need for around £4 billion of additional expenditure in the Pre-Budget Report in order for the Government to meet its commitment to halve child poverty by 2010.
 David Cameron did not mention this policy last night.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.